-7 Must-Haves for a Hot House Makeover: Unveiling the Ideal Candidate for an Exterior Insulation Retrofit
+7 Must-Haves for a Hot House Makeover: Unveiling the Ideal Candidate for Exterior Wall Insulation Retrofit

-Exterior retrofits are one of the best ways to improve the envelope of Canadian houses, but they require certain conditions to be successful.
+Exterior retrofits are one of the best ways to improve the envelope of Canadian houses, particularly by enhancing the insulation of exterior walls, but they require certain conditions to be successful.
 Some buildings will be better suited to an exterior retrofit than others.
 Essentially, it boils down to this: the simpler the style, regardless of the house type, the better.

 Obviously, this means there are some ideal candidate houses out there, and all other houses have a lower ranking.
 That’s OK, because there’s more than one way to improve a house.
 But let’s talk about what an exterior energy retrofit is, what makes a house a good candidate for one, and what makes an ideal candidate.